 The story-teller used to be free to insert something, such as a little explanation.
 The attitude to forefathers is of two main kinds, simply said: One looks down on them in some respects, and up to them in other respects as men who were yet skilful rowers in kayaks in a former age of greater strength and virtue, greater courage and skill, or a Golden Age of Romance.

 Tales from a dissimilar culture, very different conditions and another time can seem odd and strange even when they are retold a little bit for the sake of present-day listeners or readers.
-If shortening a tale makes its good or essential features stand out or shine, that ought to be tried too.
+If shortening a tale makes its good or essential features stand out or shine, that might be tried too.

 The tales from Greenland in this little collection of largely retold tales are all on top of Knud Rasmussen's Danish Myter og sagn fra Grønland, (Myths and Legends from Greenland), a work in three volumes on Gyldendal publishers (1921).